Sapindaceae: Classification

 The Sapindaceae are related to the Rutaceae, and both are usually placed in an order Sapindales or Rutales, depending on whether they are kept separate and which name is used for the order.
 The most basal member appears to be Xanthoceras.
 Some authors formerly maintained some or all of Hippocastanaceae and Aceraceae, however this resulted in paraphyly.
 The former Ptaeroxylaceae, now placed in Rutaceae, were sometimes placed in Sapindaceae.
 The family is divided into four subfamilies, Dodonaeoideae (about 38 genera), Sapindoideae (about 114 genera), Hippocastanoideae (5 genera) and Xanthoceroideae (1 genus).
 The largest genera are Serjania (about 220 species), Paullinia (about 180 species), and Allophylus (about 200 species) in the tropical Sapindoideae and Acer (about 110 species) in the temperate Hippocastanoideae.

 The largely temperate genera formerly separated in the families Aceraceae (Acer, Dipteronia) and Hippocastanaceae (Aesculus, Billia, Handeliodendron) were included within a more broadly circumscribed Sapindaceae by the Angiosperm Phylogeny Group.
 Recent research has confirmed the inclusion of these genera in the Sapindaceae.

-Notable species
+Economically valuable species

 The Sapindaceae include many species of economically valuable tropical fruit, including the lychee, longan, pitomba, guinip/mamoncillo, korlan, rambutan, pulasan, and ackee.
 Other products include guaraná, soapberries, and maple syrup.

 Some species of maple and buckeye are valued for their wood, while several other genera, such as Koelreuteria, Cardiospermum, and Ungnadia, are popular ornamentals.
 Schleichera trijuga is the source of Indian macassar oil.
 Saponins extracted from the drupe of Sapindus species are effective surfactants and are used commercially in cosmetics and detergents.